3.11. Virtual terminal

 icon - Clean all unsealed fields icon - Required fields

-2) After entering data on the right side of the page, you can save this data as a template by clicking save as a template.
-Next need to write the name of the template.
+2) After entering data on the right side of the page, it is possible to save this data as a template by clicking ‘save as a template’ and naming the new template.

 Deposit